Where to Stay in Padua: Best Areas for First-Time Visitors, Couples & Day Trips to Venice

 Byzantine domes of St Anthony Cathedral in Padua

-Piazza del Santo or Santo Square in English is a great location and offers many hotels with good amenities.
+Piazza del Santo or Santo Square in English, is a great location and offers many hotels with good amenities.
 Its central location and the sheer number of highly rated hotels make it a close second for the best spot to stay.

-Luxury: Padova Suites C20 (US$200) – Padova Suites C20 offers nice clean rooms with incredible views of Basilica St Anthony.
+Luxury: Padova Suites C20 (US$200) – Padova Suites C20 offers nice, clean rooms with incredible views of Basilica St Anthony.
 The hotel provides luggage storage, modern rooms with a private bathroom, free Wi-Fi, and daily housekeeping.
 Select rooms offer private balconies.

 Mid-range: Hotel Donatello (US$126) – Donatello offers a double room with a good breakfast buffet and friendly staff.
 The decor is older, but it’s clean and comfortable.